hintron/slurm-meson/meson/howto.md

-# How to build Slurm master with Meson
+# How to install Meson

 Install Python3 (>= 3.5) and Ninja (>= 1.5).
 E.g. on Ubuntu: